 I was challenged recently when I read this article, Vulnerability: The Key to Relationships.
-It has some great information that Brene Brown teaches on vulnerability being a key to connection in relationships.
+Brene Brown teaches on vulnerability being a key to connection in relationships.
 Without it, it’s almost impossible to have relationships where trust and openness reign. and hospitality and friendship thrive.
 Vulnerability leads to healing and hope as we connect heart to heart.

 One way I love relating to others is to have honest conversations about things that bring confusion in our crazy world of social media, disturbing news reports, and entertainment that is so often offensive.
 By offering a safe place and willingness to listen to others, I have an opportunity to be honest and bring to the table what I have learned to be true.
 That there is a God who created them, loves them, and sent His son to die for them.